 Spicebox Organics, 137 Caine Road, Shop 1, Golden Valley Mansion, Caine Road, Mid-Levels, Hong Kong, 2568 2728, www.spiceboxorganics.com

 If you or your little ones have allergies or dietary restrictions, this tiny shop on Caine Road truly is a blessing.
-At this healthy haven, you’ll find gluten-free treats especially for kids in addition to a range of “free from” products, making it easier than ever to fill your pantry with goodies that meet your family’s needs.
+At this healthy haven, you’ll find gluten-free treats specially for kids in addition to a range of “free-from” products, making it easier than ever to fill your pantry with goodies that meet your family’s needs.

 Nature’s Blessing, G/F, Shop 3A, Midland Court, 60-62 Caine Road, Mid-Levels, Hong Kong, 2517 2135, www.naturesblessing.com.hk